Unit of measurement: Real-world implications

 One example of the importance of agreed units is the failure of the NASA Mars Climate Orbiter, which was accidentally destroyed on a mission to Mars in September 1999 (instead of entering orbit) due to miscommunications about the value of forces: different computer programs used different units of measurement (newton versus pound force).
 Considerable amounts of effort, time, and money were wasted.

 On 15 April 1999, Korean Air cargo flight 6316 from Shanghai to Seoul was lost due to the crew confusing tower instructions (in metres) and altimeter readings (in feet).
 Three crew and five people on the ground were killed.
 Thirty-seven were injured.

 In 1983, a Boeing 767 (which thanks to its pilot's gliding skills landed safely and became known as the Gimli Glider) ran out of fuel in mid-flight because of two mistakes in figuring the fuel supply of Air Canada's first aircraft to use metric measurements.
 This accident was the result of both confusion due to the simultaneous use of metric and Imperial measures and confusion of mass and volume measures.

-When planning his journey across the Atlantic Ocean in the 1480s, Columbus mistakenly assumed that the mile referred to in the Arabic estimate of 56 2/3 miles for the size of a degree was the same as the actually much shorter Italian mile of 1,480 metres.
+When planning his journey across the Atlantic Ocean in the 1480s, Columbus mistakenly assumed that the mile referred to in the Arabic estimate of 56 2/3 miles for the size of a degree was the same as the much shorter Italian mile of 1,480 metres.
 His estimate for the size of the degree and for the circumference of the Earth was therefore about 25% too small.